nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   If you happen to come across a weapon like Mage Masher before Bikanel then I highly suggest you skip this.
 Getting this chest guarantees you 1-2 encounters that you have to run away from.
 This is very subjective but it saved me a couple of times where this chest saved me from being short of money by calm lands (Minimum Bribe is 35k per Flan and I would have gotten 65k if it weren't for this chest.)
 Also bribing amount is purely RNG so even if you got the minimum amount of money it doesn't guarantee you getting 24 Fire Gems from the Flans.

+## Evrae
+  Sometimes you would forget to switch Auron out of the Party for Tidus at Home.
+This wastes time, and as such unless you're like 20minutes++ ahead of your PB I would rather opt out of it and just kill my run.
+This works great to keep marathons or races alive tho.

+### How to do it
+  * Rikku - Pull back
+  * Kimahri - Defend or Heal Self when Attacked
+  * Once Pulled back - Revive party members and / or Switch Auron with Tidus, Haste Tidus
+  * Rikku - Mix Map and Luck Sphere
+  * Kimahri - Mega Potion
+  * Tidus - Go Back to Evrae
+  * Continue to usual Evrae Strats

+## Isaaru
+  Due to problems during the Spherimorph, forgetting to give a turn to Yuna, or you completely forgot to Charge Yuna's OD then you'll have to do some of these Strats here.
+Also, this wastes time so unless you're massively ahead of your PB I would rather opt out of these strats.
+This also keeps marathons and races alive for the masochists out there who doesn't want to kill this kind of a run.

+### Summon Ixion or Charge Yuna OD
+  **Definitely, charge Yuna OD.** The only instance you would want to use Ixion is when you forgot to give Yuna a turn at Crawler or Seymour 1 (If you forgot both I presume you did Special Sphere Strats or else I'd be wondering how you're even here) because levelling Yuna to the appropriate Sphere Level is longer than 2 Full Aeon Overdrive and Summon animations.

+### Charge Yuna OD
+  * 1st Larva Fight (Unescapable) - Charge Valefor OD, dismiss, kill with Thundaga then Save Sphere.
+  * 2nd Larva Fight - Defend with Yuna, escape with Auron, keep using Hi-Potions(or defend on High HP, X-Potion or Elixir on crit HP) until Yuna's OD is Full, kill with Thundaga
+  * Proceed with the usual Isaaru Strats

+### Summon Ixion
+  * 1st Larva Fight (Unescapable) - Boost Valefor OD, dismiss, kill with Thundaga then Save Sphere.
+  * 2nd Larva Fight - Shield once with Shiva then Blizzard once, then keep hitting yourself with Blizzara until she fills OD.
+  * Proceed with usual Isaaru Strats until his Valefor.
+  * Isaaru Valefor - Summon Ixion - Thundara twice, then boost to fill OD, then Overdrive - Thor's Hammer.
+  * Isaaru Bahamut - Summon Shiva - Blizzara five times, and if he's still not below 10k then attacking before he OD's, then OD - Diamond Dust.
+  * Before Seymour 2 - Get everything you have to get on Yuna's Grid that you can.
+  * Seymour 2 - Yuna - Change Weapon - Switch with Rikku.
+Let Rikku die.
+  * After Seymour 2 - Get everything you have to get on Yuna's Grid that you can.

 ## Mana Spheres
-  You need 14 Mana Spheres.
+  You also need 14 Mana Spheres for the entire run.
 You can naturally farm a lot but a minimum encounter Kilika and a MRR Encounter Count w/o the Mana Sphere monsters can lead to this kind of shortage problem.
 So if you're gunning down for encounters in MRR I suggest you get the fights with the Red Elements in MRR and the Lightning Flan in Old Road.
-If you have an extra grenade I suggest you throw it on the encounters with Aerouge's (Flying Red Guys) at the Thunder plains, or buy 1 extra grenade to use when you see them on the 2nd part of the Thunder Plains.
+If you have an extra grenade then throw it on the encounters with Aerouges (Flying Red Guys) at the Thunder plains, or buy 1 extra grenade to use when you see them on the 2nd part of the Thunder Plains.